No. The world is not drowning.

 The effect of human activity on our climate is no longer subtle.
 It's plain as day, as are the impacts -- in the form of record floods, droughts, superstorms and wildfires -- that it is having on us and our planet.

 Environmental Research Letters published a major report during 2013 that combined six independent studies of articles dealing with climate science.
-The six contributors all agreed that the belief that:
+The six sources note that the belief that:

 "... humans are causing recent global warming is shared by 90%–100% of publishing climate scientists."
 5